cds-snc/gcds-docs/src/en/pages/index.md

 ## Choose GC Design System

 GC Design System helps public servants deliver Government of Canada websites and products.
 Build faster without compromising brand identity, accessibility, or bilingualism.
 Find production-ready code, design assets, and documentation in one place.

 ### Learn more

-Learn <gcds-link href="{{ links.about }}">about us</gcds-link>, our regular <gcds-link href="{{ links.accessibility }}">accessibility testing</gcds-link>, and how you can improve accessibility in your products and websites.
+Learn <gcds-link href="{{ links.about }}">about us</gcds-link>, the <gcds-link href="{{ links.gcdsInUse }}">teams using GC Design System</gcds-link>, our regular <gcds-link href="{{ links.accessibility }}">accessibility testing</gcds-link>, and how you can improve accessibility in your products and websites.

 ### Get involved